 Did you know that 1 in 2500 babies are born with Dandy-Walker Syndrome?
-Unfortunately, 54% of these babies will become angels within the first four weeks of life and another 32% by six months.
+Unfortunately, a percentage of these babies will become angels within the first six months of life.
 Researchers estimate one person out of every 30,000 lives with Dandy-Walker.

 Dandy-Walker is characterized by abnormal development of the cerebellum in the brain.
 There are three types of Dandy-Walker: variant (mildest form), malformation, and syndrome (most severe form).
 Dandy-Walker affects the brain—in my daughter Madilyn’s case she has a very tiny deformed cerebellum which causes balance and gross motor issues.
 She also has a VP shunt for hydrocephalus (fluid build up on the brain because her ventricles don’t work properly) and a slight deformity on the back of her skull that is covered by her hair.
 We keep hearing that “on paper” Madilyn should basically have the mentality of an infant, she shouldn’t know anyone or anything, or be able to do the things she does.
 In reality she’s motoring all over, learning to talk and is delayed but happy and thriving.